kassyray/DatasphereGraph/README.md

 * Data was prepared using scripts in src/cleaningScripts
 * Prepared data was loaded in the graph using src/loadData
-* Raw data is available in data/rawData
+* Raw data and/or API calls are available in the folders that are named according to dataset
 * Prepared data is availale in data/inputData
-* Example queries are available in src/exampleQueries
-* Example outputs to queries are available in data/exampleOutputs

 ## Contact